vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.1/README.md

 ### Using Git to Download the Guide

 The VCF Security and Compliance Guidelines GitHub repository is a monolithic repository that contains multiple distinct projects and components related to infrastructure security and regulatory compliance.
-While that's helpful as a single place to visit to find materials, it can be overwhelming if you just need one particular thing, or even a group of files like what comprise the SCG.
-Complicating things further, with our use of GitHub we have stopped producing single Zip files to download, as binary files such as those are not compatible with how Git is meant to be used.
+While that's helpful as a single place to visit to find materials, it can be overwhelming if you just need one particular thing, or a group of files such as those that make up the SCG.
+We no longer publish single Zip files for download.
+Large binary files do not work well with Git.

 However, you can use the "sparse-checkout" function of Git to download just the directories you would like.
 For example, to check out only the VMware Cloud Foundation 9.1 hardening guidance you might use: